rasmuspausgaard/tumorboardDNA/README.md

 ## Usage examples:

-Analyze the cases in samplesheet.txt, starting with CRAM files, let the script find the relevant files:
+Analyze the cases in samplesheet.txt, starting with CRAM files, let the script find the relevant files at the archive:

         nextflow run KGVejle/tumorboardDNA -r main --samplesheet /path/to/samplesheet.txt